 Open Awards Reasonable Adjustments and Special Considerations Policy This document sets out the principles which should be followed when making decisions about adjustments to assessment.
 It outlines Open Awards' reasonable steps to ensure it avoids disadvantage (directly or indirectly) in line with the requirements of The Equality Act 2010 (Disability) Regulations 2010.
-Applying for reasonable adjustment guidance This guidance can be used by providers to understand how to request that Open Awards consider allowing a reasonable adjustment - in accordance with the relevant permissions as outlined in the policy.
-Applying for Special Consideration guidance
+Applying for reasonable adjustment guidance (25% additional time) This guidance can be used by providers to help with the requirements open awards have put into place when applying for a reasonable adjustment for an additional 25% extra time on controlled assessments.
+Applying for reasonable adjustment guidance (Other than 25% additional time) This guidance can be used by providers to help with the requirements open awards have put into place when applying for a reasonable adjustment for anything other than 25% additional time.
+This breaks down all the adjustments we can offer and what assessments these can be applied too.
+Applying for Special Consideration guidance This guidance can be used by providers to understand how to request that Open Awards consider allowing a special consideration.